ben-from-earth/MegsComfortCreations/README.md

 # MegsComfortCreations

-Keeping track of all things to do with creating the Comfort Creations Website (WIP)
+Keeping track of all things to do with creating the Comfort Creations Website.

-Testing Readme upddate and changes in Github Desktop Test
-Test

-Test
+This is a working project and is currently a local python based app.
+In the process of developing this into a full website throughout my Springboard education.